New Wyoming LLC Law

 We have a trust package that can be changed to fit your needs.
 You can read more about them here.

 This type of planning is best done before it is needed, and due diligence is required to avoid running afoul of laws against fraudulent conveyance.
-However, significant potential benefit may be realized in terms of leverage against creditors, if ever needed.
-There is the chance a home state court would apply that state’s law rather than Wyoming law, even with minimal home state contacts, but asset protection planning can work for solvent but prudent families and businesses who want to put up additional barriers, legally and in good faith, between their assets and potential future creditors.
+However, a significant potential benefit may be realized in terms of leverage against creditors, if ever needed.
+There is the chance a home state court would apply that state’s LLC law rather than Wyoming law, even with minimal home state contacts, but asset protection planning can work for solvent but prudent families and businesses who want to put up additional barriers, legally and in good faith, between their assets and potential future creditors.
 These additional barriers–set up in good faith, well in advance–frequently result in a better settlement.

-In addition to the asset protection potential, there is estate planning benefit in terms of valuation discounts (for lack of marketability, lack of control, minority interest, and fractionalized interest).
-While the IRS will allow appraisers to discount value for restrictions in the operating agreement as well as restrictions under state law, affecting member management, withdrawal, transferability and dissolution, the Internal Revenue Code requires these to be disregarded in valuation if they are more restrictive than the default rule under state law concerning both withdrawal and dissolution.
+In addition to the asset protection potential, there is an estate planning benefit in terms of valuation discounts (for lack of marketability, lack of control, minority interest, and fractionalized interest).
+While the IRS will allow appraisers to discount value for restrictions in the operating agreement as well as restrictions under state law, affecting member management, withdrawal, transferability, and dissolution, the Internal Revenue Code requires these to be disregarded in valuation if they are more restrictive than the default rule under state law concerning both withdrawal and dissolution.

 Confidential Wyoming LLC

-If you need privacy, keep in mind that Wyoming does not require the members or managers to be listed on the public record.
+If you need LLC privacy, keep in mind that Wyoming does not require the members or managers to be listed on the public record.

 Tax implications for an LLC